PinewoodPip/epip/docs/index.md

 - Derpy Moa for motivation and initial ideas
 - Norbyte for the Script Extender and it's fantastic UI features
 - Elric for his help with designing and drawing new UIs
-- Cathe for contributing to the feature showcases on this website
+- Cathe for contributing to the feature showcases on this website, and some code and proof-reading too

 Translators: